 Laurance S. Rockefeller Professor of Politics and the University Center for Human Values

 Stephen Macedo writes and teaches on political theory, ethics, public policy, and law, especially on topics related to liberalism, democracy and citizenship, diversity and civic education, religion and politics, and the family and sexuality.
-His current research, and forthcoming book, is Just Married: Same-Sex Couples, Monogamy, and the Future of Marriage (Princeton University Press, 2015).
+He is author of Just Married: Same-Sex Couples, Monogamy, and the Future of Marriage (Princeton University Press, 2015).
 In it, he defends same-sex marriage, marriage as a civil institution in law, and monogamy, from the standpoints of justice and the human good.
+He is currently writing a book on justice and migration.

 From 2001-2009, he was Director of the University Center for Human Values.
 As founding director of Princeton's Program in Law and Public Affairs (1999-2001), he chaired the Princeton Project on Universal Jurisdiction, helped formulate the Princeton Principles on Universal Jurisdiction, and edited Universal Jurisdiction: International Courts and the Prosecution of Serious Crimes Under International Law (University of Pennsylvania Press, 2004).